LSIS5830-Spring2025/Sandbox_DeLaRosa_Nichole/pages/about.md

 ## About the Collection

+This is a collection of cookbooks for any skill level offering a variety of cuisine options without breaking your budget.
+This is for those looking to change up your meals for any occasion, even if it's just for a weekday family dinner.
+The options include Dominican, Asian, Jamaican, Mediterranean, and Asian fusion options.
+The resources include images.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata